Skip to content

 Python script in a subdirectory import {directory name}.{script name}

-Moreover, for external scripts with long names, you can use import xxx as yyy to assign aliases, such as:
+Additionally, for external scripts with long names, you can use import xxx as yyy to assign aliases, as follows:

 Python